hashicorp/vault/README.md

 * **Data Encryption**: Vault can encrypt and decrypt data without storing it.
-This allows security teams to define encryption parameters and developers to store encrypted data in a location such as SQL without having to design their own encryption methods.
+This allows security teams to define encryption parameters and developers to store encrypted data in a location such as an SQL database without having to design their own encryption methods.

 * **Leasing and Renewal**: All secrets in Vault have a _lease_ associated